amandavisconti/infinite-ulysses-dissertation/Technical Instructions/AnnotationRelocation.md

 ![Screenshot of spreadsheet used to compare annotation location paths](https://raw.githubusercontent.com/amandavisconti/infinite-ulysses-public/master/Technical%20Instructions/RangeSpreadsheetExample.png)

+The colors show how I lumped together parts of the path that needed to be replaced by other parts (green was replaced with red, dark blue replaced by light blue).
+The start and end offset lines should stay the same.

-Using this information, you can now go to your old website and export all your annotations, use these finds/replaces on the file holding all the annotations, and import it to the new site.
+5. Using this information, you can now go to your old website and export all your annotations, use these finds/replaces on the file holding all the annotations, and import it to the new site.
 Your highlights should show up correctly.